davisland/davisland.github.io/about.md

 Over the summer of 2016 I was an intern at [WBUR Boston](wbur.org) in the newsroom.
 I helped write and report for the hourly newscast and often joined producers out in the field.
 There I learned how to write on a deadline, and work in a fast paced and sometimes-stressful environment.

 Additionally, I&#39;ve done a bit of freelance reporting and production assistance.
-I have by-lines with [Texas Standard](http://texasstandard.org), [WCAI](http://capeandislands.org) and [The Battalion](http://thebatt.com).
+I have by-lines with [Texas Standard](http://texasstandard.org) and [The Battalion](http://thebatt.com).
+I've also done some work for [Write About Now](http://www.writeaboutnowpoetry.com/), as a podcast producer and video production assistant.

-I&#39;ve also served as the Programming Director for [KANM Student Radio](http://kanm.org) for a good while now, where I build out and direct student DJs to produce and air music, talk, and fictional content.
-Before I was Programming Director at KANM I helped with preproduce content and interviews for the station.
+I served as Programming Director for [KANM Student Radio](http://kanm.org) for most of my college career.
+As Programming Director I built out the show schedule and directed student DJs to produce and air music, talk, and fictional content, all while hosting my own weekly show.
+Before I was Programming Director at KANM I helped with produce content and interviews for the station.
 These segments are, unfortunately, lost to the sands of time.
-I also produce a podcast for [Write About Now Poetry](http://writeaboutnowpoetry.com) and helped build their YouTube channel.
-I the past I was a  dj/volunteer at [KEOS Community Radio](http://keos.org).
+In the past I was a volunteer DJ and board operator at [KEOS Community Radio](http://keos.org).

-Currently I serve as the Editor-In-Chief for two publications: [The Eckleburg Project](http://theeckleburgproject.com), which is A&amp;M&#39;s student-run literary journal, and [Alien Mouth](http://alienmouth.com), an independent journal and press I started with a friend.
-I've been inovolved with other arts efforts, often ephemeral yet still substantial projects.
-Ask me about it!
+Currently I serve as the Editor-In-Chief for [Alien Mouth](http://alienmouth.com), an independent journal and press I started with a friend.
+I also served as Editor-In-Chief of [The Eckleburg Project](http://theeckleburgproject.com), Texas A&amp;M’s student literary and arts journal.
+I’ve been involved with other ephemeral yet substantial arts efforts.
+Ask me about them!

-I&#39;ve gained a lot of different skills through all of that; here&#39;s an incomplete list: audio and video editing, web design and computer programming, how to do writing good, emailing (it&#39;s a skill, trust me), being funny sometimes, filing public information requests, Twitter (that&#39;s also a skill I think), book binding, the entire Adobe Creative Cloud suite, cooking, having a critical eye, screen-printing, driving in Boston, paying off a credit card, being a leader, the Do Not Disturb feature on my phone, tying shoes, high fiving, being a direct communicator, and a few more things.<br>
+I&#39;ve gained a lot of different skills through all of that; here&#39;s an incomplete list:  ProTools, the Adobe Creative Suite (namely Audition, Premiere, Illustrator, and Photoshop), how to do writing good, Microsoft Office, Slack, various CMS platforms, writing, filing public records requests, emailing (it’s a skill, trust me), being funny sometimes, Twitter (that’s also a skill I think), book binding, cooking, having a critical eye, driving in Boston, paying off a credit card, being a leader, the Do Not Disturb feature on my phone, tying shoes, high fiving, being a direct communicator, and a few more things.<br>

 [Here is a link to my resume.](http://davisland.info/Davis_Land_Resume_2016.pdf)